Dash-Lambda/Eso/README.md

 * PartialParser: Similar to a ChunkParser except it takes a PartialFunction
 * RecurParser: This one is for parsing to tree structures, currently used in Unlambda.
 It takes a `recur` function that decides when to go down a level, a `collect` function to turn a set of leaves into a node, and another parser for the non-branching tokens.
 * RegexParser: This takes a regex and a function to turn a match into the output.
 This one lets me condense a lot of parsers into a single line, which makes me giddy.
+* ArbitraryRecurParser: This one's called "arbitrary" because the depth isn't constant.
+It's given a function that can either parse the next token or tell it to go up or down a level.

 ### How the Interface Works
 It's always a challenge to handle UI functionally.
 Everything behind the scenes is fair game, but actually receiving input from and sending output to the user is by definition a side-effect.